 Oitomi

 Are you looking for a Japanese iron teapot that will last the test of time?
-Then you might want the have a look at Oitomi.
-Oitomi is a family business that has been making cast iron kettles and teapots since 1848.
-Located in Oshu, an area famous for traditionally made Nambu Tekki and home to many artisans.
+Then you might want to have a look at Oitomi.
+Oitomi is a family business making cast iron kettles and teapots since 1848.
+It is another Oshu foundry, an area famous for traditionally made Nambu Tekki and home to many artisans.

 Iwachu is one of the leading Japanese cast iron companies.
 For more than 100 years, the company has produced superior Nambu cast ironware in Morioka, Japan.
-When you buy traditional Japanese cast iron from Iwachu, you can count on it being very high quality.
+When you buy traditional Japanese cast iron from Iwachu, you can count on its high quality.

 Check out the following link to learn more.